Joachim Kroll

-Joachim Georg Kroll (17 April 1933 – 1 July 1991) was a German serial killer, child molester, necrophile and cannibal who murdered a minimum of 8 women and young girls in the Ruhr metropolitan region from 1955 until his arrest on 3 July 1976.
-He was convicted of eight murders and one attempted murder, but confessed to a total of 14.
+Joachim Georg Kroll (17 April 1933 – 1 July 1991) was a German serial killer, child molester, necrophile and cannibal who murdered a minimum of eight women and young girls in the Ruhr metropolitan region from 1955 until his arrest on 3 July 1976.
+He was convicted of eight murders and one attempted murder but confessed to a total of 14.
 He was sentenced to life imprisonment on 8 April 1982.

 Early life

-Born the son of a miner in Hindenburg (Zabrze), Upper Silesia, Kroll was the sixth of nine children.
+Born on 17 April 1933 as the son of a miner in Hindenburg (Zabrze), Upper Silesia, Kroll was the sixth of nine children.
 After the end of World War II, during which his father was a prisoner of war, Kroll's family moved to North Rhine-Westphalia.

 Crimes

-He began killing in 1955, after his mother died.
+He began killing in 1955 after his mother died.
 Around 1960, Kroll went to Duisburg and found work as a toilet attendant for Mannesmann.
-Afterwards he worked for Thyssen Industries and moved to Friesenstrasse 24, Laar, a district of Duisburg.
+Afterwards, he worked for Thyssen Industries and moved to Friesenstrasse 24, Laar, a district of Duisburg.
 At that time he resumed killing people.